 - Onion – A sweet onion, like a Vidalia, works best for breakfast casseroles, they are not as pungent as a yellow onion.

 - Cheese – Freshly grated cheddar cheese will make such a difference.
-Try not to use pre-shredded cheese if you can help it!
-A sharp cheddar or colby jack work great for this recipe.
+Try not to use pre-shredded cheese if you want it to be gooey.
+A sharp cheddar or Colby Jack work great for this recipe.

 - Worcestershire sauce – this amazing ingredient adds so much flavor to whatever you add it to and it gives the sauce a burst of flavor.